MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Add-TeamChannelUser.md

 # Add-TeamChannelUser (available in private preview)

 ## SYNOPSIS
-Adds an owner or a member to the private channel.
+Adds an owner or member to the private channel.

 Note: the command will return immediately, but the Teams application will not reflect the update immediately, please refresh the members page to see the update.